UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter4/Kaleidoscope-ch4.md

 For named function definitions, the module is lazy added to the JIT as it isn't known if/when the function is called.
 The JIT engine will compile modules lazy added into native code on first use.
-(Though if the function is never used, then creating the IR module was wasted. ([Chapter 7.1](xref:Kaleidoscope-ch7.1) has a solution for even that extra overhead - truly lazy JIT).
+Though, if the function is never used, then creating the IR module was wasted. ([Chapter 7.1](xref:Kaleidoscope-ch7.1) has a solution for even that extra overhead - truly lazy JIT).
 Since Kaleidoscope is generally a dynamic language it is possible and reasonable for the user to